xalaida/laravel-nuxt-docker/client/DOCUMENTATION.md

 docker-compose -f docker-compose.dev.yml up -d
 ```

-Now you can open [http://localhost:3000](http://localhost:3000) URL in your browser.
+Now you can open the [http://localhost:3000](http://localhost:3000) URL in your browser.

 ### Stop containers